Kunjan0/civil-kettle-7397/README.md

 ## Functional things

-- User signup page and login page with form validation and data managed with json server
+- User signup page and login page with form validation
 - Home page
 - 3 product pages with data managed with deployed server from render
 - Sorting and Filtering functionality